 When Meridith is not working, she enjoys live music, kayaking, skiing, watching NBA, hiking, and traveling.

 Thomas P. and M. Jean Lauth Graduate Fellowship, 2020-2021

 – Comparative Political Institutions, Fall 2022

 Meridith’s research interests primarily centers around human rights, contentious politics, political violence, political economy as well as political methodology.
-She is specifically interested in digital repression.
+She is specifically interested in digital repression and human rights measurement.